collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td></tr>

 <!--
-# What If?

-* What if contributors were encouraged to learn code contribution and review at the same time, instead of code review as an end result?
-More people could take on more responsibility.

-Advice of how to get started making pull requests and doing code review
+Advice of how to get started making pull requests and doing code review Finding Open Source Projects to Contribute To

 * Start where you feel welcome and supported (can evaluate projects using GitHub Open Source Project checklist)

-### Finding Open Source Projects to Contribute To

 * Search (including advanced search) repositories, code, commits, issues, users, wikis, topics
 * Use search syntax "help wanted", "first-timers-only", etc.